MENU

 Art Scholarships: $1000 per year – The Art Department offers performance-based scholarships to incoming first year students and transfer students.
 In order to be considered for a scholarship, students with a serious interest in attending Carson-Newman as an Art or Photography Major must submit a digital portfolio for review by the Art Department faculty.
 Because these scholarships are competitive, we review submissions from August-February, one year prior to the first year of enrollment (for entering freshmen, portfolios should be submitted during your senior year in high school).
 To enable us to determine final awards and meet financial aid deadlines, please submit portfolios no later than the end of February.
 Award amounts will be determined in conjunction with other merit and financial aid awards.
 The Art department faculty will review any digital portfolio submission that meets both the criteria and deadline: 10-12 pieces in any media, in either a PDF or JPG file format.
 An artist’s statement detailing interest in the intended field of study is encouraged, but not required.
 Please email digital portfolio submissions to Mrs. Julie Rabun, jrabun@cn.edu.
 Email attachments only, no dropbox or other cloud based submissions please.

 Center for Community Engagement Scholarships These scholarships represent our commitment to community service.
 Recipients are expected to be part of a team that will promote and foster positive community change through action.
 Bonner Scholars are based on financial need and demonstrated commitment to community service.
 Amounts vary based on your financial need as a Bonner Scholar.
-For more information, visit the Center for Community Engagement page.
+For more information, visit Center for Community Engagement

 Cheer & Dance Audition and Scholarships$1000 per year.
 Available for participation in our Cheer and Dance Squads.
 For more information, visit our information page.